kushtekriwal/Deep-Learning-Class/hw1/README.md

 Fill in the code for the ReLU function using standard Numpy operations.
 Your code should work on matrices of any shape.

 ### 3.2.2 Numba ReLU ###
+Numba is a useful way of writing custom functions over things like matrices.
+They may not seem necessary for this homework, but you will need them for the next one.
+They also may make this homework easier for certain parts.

 Fill in the code for the Numba version using standard loops.
 Your code should again work on matrices of any shape.
 You might notice that the first time the Numba version runs it takes a bit longer (to compile), but after that it should be quite fast.
 The Numba version may even run faster than the Numpy version, so that's kind of cool.
 Since you will likely be looping over the matrix, you may find the various Numpy `flatten` and `reshape` functions useful as a preprocessing step, but be sure the output shape matches the input shape.